END FARM MURDERS IN SOUTH AFRICA

 If it is possible to have an independent commission of inquiry from the Commissioner of Human Rights violations into the FARM MURDERS in South Africa, we would also greatly appreciate this.

-We would, in the meantime, also petition our own government to demand an independent commission of inquiry into farm murders to investigate the root causes of such murders and a response from the present government (from the Ministry of Police) on what will be done to stop these murders with immediate effect.
-We will, however, not hand over the names of the 125,000 petitioners to the state for fear that the petitioners would be intimidated.
-However, we could say in our petition to our government that we refer to the 125,000 petitioners as verified by the Secretary-General of the United Nations and that the record is kept at the UN that would verify the veracity of the amount of our petitioners.
+We would, in the meantime, also petition our own South African government to demand an independent commission of inquiry into farm murders to investigate the root causes of such murders and a response from the present government (from the Ministry of Police) on what will be done to stop these murders with immediate effect.

-However, the murder of farmers in our country does not only impact the loss of life but also has a snowball effect of robbing our nation of its food security.
+However, the murder of farmers in our country does not only impact the loss of life of one person only but also has a snowball effect of robbing our nation of its food security.
+Without the farmers, our nation would starve to death - a repeat of the Zimbabwean tragedy.

-This is the reason why I felt we should appeal to international organs, like the UN.
-Perhaps, our government will give this matter its most urgent attention when our petition reaches your office and if it can be arranged our South African delegation coming to see you in New York would love an opportunity to discuss our report with the dossier containing our claims of human rights abuses with the UNHCR.
+The reason why I felt we should appeal to international organs, like the UN, is that our government would give this matter its most urgent attention when our petition reaches your office and if it could then be arranged for our South African delegation coming to see you in New York would have an opportunity to discuss our report with the dossier containing our claims of human rights abuses with the UNHCR.

-I and all my petitioners trust God for a positive outcome to all our endeavours.
+I and all my petitioners trust God for a positive outcome to all our endeavors.

 Senior Suffragan Bishop Louis Michael Green